-With filtering airborne viruses, the higher the efficiency filter the greater chance it will be filtered on first pass.
-The airtight seal on the filter is also very important; without this you will get some degree of air bypass- even if very small, it’s a risk when you are aiming to remove a sub micron-sized virus.
+With filtering airborne viruses, the higher the efficiency filter the greater chance it will be filtered on the first pass.
+The airtight seal on the filter is also very important; without this, you will get some degree of air bypass - even if very small, it’s a risk when you are aiming to remove a sub-micron-sized virus.

-To put this in perspective, N95 masks are the recommended by the CDC for frontline healthcare workers, and they filter 95% of particles greater than 0.3 microns.
+To put this in perspective, N95 masks are recommended by the CDC for front-line healthcare workers, and they filter 95% of particles greater than 0.3 microns.